virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 Before changing runtime state, the plugin checks the domain, website and pod requirements, runtime compatibility, root proxy path, deployment-name and storage collisions, and any disk, quota, or memory minimum declared by the recipe.
+By default, it also prevents a recipe from replacing a Virtualmin web app already installed at the website root.
 It then creates dependencies in order, waits for database and cache services, starts the application, checks its public port and HTTP response, and applies the reverse proxy.

 The completion page displays the application URL, initial credentials when available, runtime resource names, and persistent-data path.
 Save generated